bh0085/khalil/README.md

 ```
 jupyter notebook
 ```
-... one the notebook software itself has been installed.
+... the above command will open a Jupyter notebook instance and open up the current directory in your broswer once Jupyter itself has been installed (see below).

 ## Mac installation of Jupyter
 In case someone is using a mac, they will need to set up a computing environment, which can be accomplished by installing